DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Typing
 ------

+Space+i (dots 24) displays a message (see `Messages`_) that confirms what the input mode is currently set to.

 Directly Typing Regular Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Backward+Dot1 restores the input mode to **text** (the default).
-Either booting
+Space+Dot7+i (dots 24) restores the input mode to **text** (the default).
-the device or waking it up (see `The Power Switch`_) automatically resotres
+Either booting the device or waking it up (see `The Power Switch`_)
-input to this mode.
+automatically restores input to this mode.

-In this mode, any character that has a defined braille representation (see
+In this input mode, any character that has a defined braille representation
-`Braille Character Map`_) can be directly typed by pressing the corresponding
+(see `Braille Character Map`_) can be directly typed by pressing the
-keys as a single combination.
-There are two exceptions to this simple (and
+corresponding keys as a single combination.
+There are two exceptions to this
-obvious) rule.
-If the defined representation of a character is either just
+simple (and obvious) rule.
+If the defined representation of a character is
-dot 7 or just dot 8 then it can't be directly typed because those keys are,
+either just dot 7 or just dot 8 then it can't be directly typed because those
-respectively, Backspace and Enter.
+keys are, respectively, Backspace and Enter.

 Typing a Control Character
 ``````````````````````````